-Those suffering from TMJ have pain, stiffness and limited jaw movement.
-These home remedies can help.
+Those with TMJ-related problems can have intense pain, stiffness, and limited jaw movement.
+There’s hope—these home remedies can help.

 What is TMJ?

-TMJ (temporomandibular joint and muscle disorders) is a condition that causes pain in the jaw joint and muscles.
-TMJ affects about 10 million Americans, according to the National Institute of Dental and Craniofacial Research (NICDR).
+The temporomandibular joint (TMJ) is the joint that connects your jawbone to the skull.
+Problems with the TMJ are called temporomandibular disorders (TMD), and they can cause pain the jaw joint and muscles.
+TMD affects about 10 million Americans, according to the National Institute of Dental and Craniofacial Research (NICDR).
 It’s more common in women than in men.
 Symptoms include pain, stiffness, popping or clicking sounds, and limited movement in the jaw area.
-Home remedies may be effective in the managing TMJ symptoms, says NICDR.
+Home remedies may be effective in the managing TMD symptoms, says NICDR.
 In fact, the nonprofit TMJ Association, a patient advocacy organization, agrees that self-care therapies may provide relief.
 Below are a few worth trying.

 Hot and cold compresses

-Omega-3s are heart-healthy and useful when it comes to improving TMJ.
+Omega-3s are heart-healthy and useful when it comes to improving TMD.
 “They’re essential to our bodily functions due to their anti-inflammatory effects,” says Lee.
-Long-term inflammation contributes to all different types of diseases and illnesses such as TMJ, she notes.
+Long-term inflammation contributes to all different types of diseases and illnesses such as TMD, she notes.
 Adding these healthy fats to your diet is worthwhile in general; omega-3s can tack on years to your life.

 Eating soft food

-A soft diet for 5-7 days could help symptoms of TMJ as it reduces forces within the joint structures, notes Chandwani.
+A soft diet for 5 to 7 days could help symptoms of TMD as it reduces forces within the joint structures, notes Chandwani.
 Soft foods include scrambled eggs, soups, mashed potatoes, cooked (and soft) vegetables, applesauce and well-done pasta.
 Avoid chewing gum, suggests the US National Library of Medicine.

 Over-the-counter medications such as ibuprofen or acetaminophen are home remedies that should be taken every four to six hours, says Chandwani.
 They are nonspecific painkillers and can also have an anti-inflammatory effect.
 Over-the-counter topical creams such as arnica, tiger balm, and capsaicin can also be used on the painful areas (outside of the mouth, not in it) two to three times a day, she adds.
 For an all-around anti-inflammatory diet, these foods fight inflammation and pain.